 St Edward, a boy king murdered possibly on the orders of his stepmother at Corfe Castle, was originally buried at Wareham.
 Later in 979, for political reasons, his body was moved to Shaftesbury Abbey where it became an object of pilgrimage.

-This footpath route between Wareham and Shaftesbury Abbey was developed by the Dorset Ramblers.
+The present day pilgrimage path was developed by the Dorset Ramblers.
 Bishop Karen lead a pilgrimage walk over three days in early September 2021.

 Click here to download the pdf "St Edwards Way Walk Guide"